OPEC+ members extend oil output cuts to second quarter

 OPEC+ in November agreed to voluntary cuts totalling about 2.2 million bpd for the first quarter, led by Saudi Arabia rolling over its own voluntary cut.

 OPEC+ members announce the cuts individually.
-Kuwait said it would cut its oil output by 135,000 bpd through June, while Algeria will curb its output by 51,000 bpd and Oman will reduce output by 42,000 bpd.
+Iraq will extend its 220,000 bpd output cut, UAE will extend its 163,000 bpd output cut and Kuwait will extend its 135,000 bpd output cut, the three OPEC producers said in separate statements.
+Algeria also said it would cut by 51,000 bpd and Oman by 42,000 bpd.

 OPEC+ has implemented a series of output cuts since late 2022 to support the market amid rising output from the United States and other non-member producers and worries over demand as major economies grapple with high interest rates.